 Which California Schools Offer Phlebotomy Certification?

 Learn about phlebotomy schools in California.
 Get information about available programs and certification requirements to make an informed decision about your education.
-Schools offering Allied Health degrees can also be found in these popular choices.
+Schools offering Clinical Laboratory Science degrees can also be found in these popular choices.

 What You Need to Know